 As you're doing a long run, remind yourself that it's not easy to train for a long-distance event.
 If it were, everyone would do it, right?
 Remind yourself that you're taking on a challenge and the difficulties you face will make your accomplishment all the more worthwhile in the end.

 Find a Mantra

 Picking a short phrase, such as "One step at a time," that you play over and over in your head while running can help you stay focused and centered.
 It can be your inner motivation when you need it most.
-You may already have a favorite phrase to use as a mantra, but if you don't have one, check out these quotes about running motivation and running marathons for some inspiration.
+You may already have a favorite phrase to use as a mantra, but if you don't have one, check out these sample running mantras and marathon quotes for some inspiration.